sjsu-library/unionist/_template/unionist--text-0146.md

   are not expedient.”
 In the present state of<br>the country immediate and unconditional abolition is neither<br><em>expedient</em>nor<br><em>lawful</em>—and those engaged in promoting it are only planting the seeds of sedition.
-Let<br>them beware that in sowing the wind, the do not reap the whirlwind.<br>
+Let<br>them beware that in sowing the wind, they do not reap the whirlwind.<br>
 scholarlyNotes:
 commentary: 'This is a response to something that <em>The Unionist</em> published in the issue of October 31, 1833 (or, possibly October 24, 1833) '
 relatedPeople: William Lloyd Garrison; Prudence Crandall; Ralph Gurley; Robert Finley
 featured:
 repeated:
-relatedImage:
+relatedImage: unionist--image-0199
 relatedText:
 relatedTextIssue:
 filename: